 Most of the chemotherapy drugs used to manage cervical cancer are given through a vein with an intravenous (IV) infusion.
 One of the most common drugs used, cisplatin, is given about once a week for several hours before external beam radiation therapy.
 Cisplatin may also be combined with other chemotherapy drugs and given every few weeks before radiation therapy.

-NYU Langone doctors may add bevacizumab, a monoclonal antibody drug also known as Avastin®, to chemotherapy.
+Our doctors may add bevacizumab, a monoclonal antibody drug also known as Avastin®, to chemotherapy.
 This targeted therapy is made of antibodies—immune proteins that remove foreign substances such as viruses from the body—that attach to the surface of cancer cells.
 Monoclonal antibodies interfere with the formation of blood vessels that let tumors grow.
 By targeting cancer cells and not healthy tissue, they may cause fewer side effects than conventional chemotherapy, though bevacizumab causes a rise in blood pressure in some women who take it.

 Managing Side Effects